Yale University - School of the Environment

 Just as with internships, there are many different career paths that our alumni go into.
 We frequently have students who develop their own businesses, who work for government and who work with non-profit organizations.
 Information about where our graduates are working can be found here.

-Online application form, personal statement, resume, three letters of recommendation, GRE or GMAT scores, transcripts, research statement if applicable, optional contribution to the community statement.
+Online application forms (admissions and financial aid), personal statement, resume, three letters of recommendation, GRE or GMAT scores, transcripts, research statement if applicable, and optional contribution to the community statement.

 Indication of Peace Corps service on the application and application fee waiver form